weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 quences Sy, S3,83,....
 We construct a sequence § as follows.
 If the nth digit in s, is 1, we let the nth digit of s be 0, and vice versa.
-Then the sequence s differs from every member of E in at least one place; hence s¢ E. But clearly se A, so that Eis a proper subset of A.
+Then the sequence s differs from every member of E in at least one place; hence sc E. But clearly se A, so that Eis a proper subset of A.

 We have shown that every countable subset of A is a proper subset of A. It follows that A is uncountable (for otherwise A would be a proper